The Tragic Muse of Modern Psychology: Christiana Morgan

 This is the story of Christiana Morgan—a student of Dr. Carl Jung, and the lover of renowned psychologist Henry Murray—and how she was erased after helping to create one of the most essential projective measures of all time: the Thematic Apperception Test (TAT).

-It’s 1926 in New York City, and 28-year-old Christiana Morgan, a forward-thinking, sexually restless wife and mother, has made a decision that will change not just the course of her life, but history.
+It’s 1926 in New York City, and 28-year-old Christiana Morgan, a forward-thinking, sexually restless wife and mother, has decided to change her life and history.

-She packs the bag she’ll bring to Zurich where she is planning to join Carl Jung’s Introvert/Extrovert club and insist on becoming his patient.
-Surely, if anyone can help sort out the mess that she’s found herself in, it will be the psychoanalyst.
+She packs the bag she’ll bring to Zurich, where she is planning to join Carl Jung’s Introvert/Extrovert club and insist on becoming his patient.
+Surely, if anyone can help sort out the mess she’s found herself in, it will be the psychoanalyst.

 While it is true that she and the prominent doctor Henry “Harry” Murray have not acted on their accelerating urges, the energy of their connection vibrates with such ferocity it creates a bulwark around them, keeping their respective spouses marooned on the other side of the bridgeless moat to peer down at the hungry alligators.

-She is in search of answers about her complicated romantic situation, hoping for solutions and insights before they ruin their marriages, as well as their deep respect and admiration for each other’s intellect.
+She is searching for answers about her complicated romantic situation, hoping for solutions and insights before they ruin their marriages and their deep respect and admiration for each other’s intellect.

 What she can’t possibly know is how her unfettered access to Jung will provide him with limitless opportunity to unearth and devour the boundlessness of her divine unconscious mind, inadvertently serving him (and the history and making of psychological thought), and then Harry Morgan, more than they will ever help her.

-To learn what transpired between Christiana and Jung that changes the face of psychology, you must upgrade.
+Unlock full access to read the entire piece and learn what transpired between Christiana and Jung that changed the face of psychology.

 Already a paying subscriber?
 Sign In.